huikang-tmp-workspace/resume/index.md

 Machine Learning Engineer

 - Improved the recommendation systems for Quora feed and digest
+- Runs the product interview for content recommendation systems

 - Generates Quora questions with LLMs with evaluation and logging
 - Wrote and evaluated prompts for topic labelling

-- Runs the product interview for content recommendation systems
-- Promoting the internal use of Claude Code
+- Promoting the internal use of Claude Code with advice on best practices
 - Prototyping an tool to write, execute and verify Trino queries for offline data

 - Languages: python, prompt engineering, Trino/PrestoSQL, C++,
 - Technical domains: recommendation systems, large language models, git, A/B testing

-**Versafleet**
-`Dec 2020 - Jan 2021`<br>
-Data Science Intern

-- Explored vehicle and driver features to improve the estimate of the time of arrival
-- Reviewed literature and prototyped a learning-based approach for vehicle routing problem
-- Technical domains: python or-tools pandas matplotlib, git, PostgreSQL

 **Teralytics**
 `Jan 2020 - Nov 2020`<br>